 4. Create and Leverage Your Social Media Connections

 Do you have a few followers that are always liking or retweeting your tweets?
 Maybe a few accounts that you share fun banter with or who have a great feed that you’re lucky enough to make an appearance on every now and again?
-Cultivate those relationships.
+Cultivate those relationships and grow your Twitter presence.
 As you foster them, you’ll be able to start collaborating (like on a contest, say) or partnering up to retweet each other and get some mutual exposure.

 Need a hand getting those relationships started?
 Start by engaging with accounts you follow.
 Mention them in your tweets, retweet them, or like their tweets.
 The accounts you retweet are more likely to retweet you, in return.
 After all, you’ve paid them quite a compliment by featuring their content.